Douglass Houghton

-Douglass Houghton (September 21, 1809 – October 13, 1845) was an American geologist and physician, primarily known for his exploration of the Keweenaw Peninsula of Michigan.
+Douglass Houghton (September 21, 1809 – October 13, 1845) was an American geologist and medical doctor, primarily known for his exploration of the Keweenaw Peninsula of Michigan.
 It was the site of a copper boom and extensive copper mining beginning in the 19th century.
 He was appointed in 1839 as the first state geologist of Michigan, after it was admitted to the Union, and served in that position for the rest of his life.

 Early life and education

 Douglass Houghton was born in Troy, New York, the son of Jacob Houghton, a lawyer and later a county judge, and Mary Lydia (Douglass).
 Raised in a close-knit, cultured home in Fredonia, New York, Douglass was a small person with a nervous, active temperament inclined toward the practical and scientific.
 He exhibited early his lifelong interest in the natural world.
 In spite of a slight speech impediment and facial scarring from a youthful experiment with gunpowder, he was at ease with all levels of society.

 In 1829 Houghton entered the Rensselaer School in Troy, where, under the direction of Amos Eaton, scientific training was emphasized, particularly in geology.
 That same year he received both the bachelor's degree and a teaching appointment in chemistry and natural history at the school.
 He also studied medicine with a doctor friend of his family, and in 1831 received a license to practice.